modernben/forge-docs/1.0/servers/backups.md

 :::warning AWS IAM Permissions

-When using Amazon S3 to store your database backups, your AWS IAM user must have write permissions for S3.
+When using Amazon S3 to store your database backups, your AWS IAM user must have the following permissions for S3:

+- `s3:PutObject`
+- `s3:GetObject`
+- `s3:ListBucket`
+- `s3:DeleteObject`
 :::

 When using a custom, S3 compatible provider, you must supply: